kbase/kbase-ui/getting-started/prerequisites.md

 ## git

-git is used to fetch kbase-ui and any other repos that may be involved in a given development effort.
+git is used to fetch kbase-ui and any other repos involved in a given development effort.
 Of course, if you are making source code changes it is a critical tool in the development process.

 ### MacOS